ksauby/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ```

-##### Time Series Measured from a Single Location at Different Heights and/or Depths
+##### Data Measured over Time at a Fixed Horizontal Location in Space and at Different Heights and/or Depths

 **For measurements taken from a single location (as defined by its latitude and longitude) using multiple sensors at different vertical (depth/height) positions on the platform** or **multiple sensors with different sampling frequencies**, do one of the following: